Dushyantgoswami/docs/docs/tutorials/deploy-rollapp.md

 dymd init test --chain-id localnet
 ```

-Add an account (keep note of the address and name, you will use it in the following command):
+Add an account (keep note of the address, pub-key and name, you will use it in the following commands):

 ```sh
 dymd keys add user1